saiho/future-foods-raspberry/README.md

 ## Security

-It is recommended that access to root account is protected with password.
-See: https://www.raspberrypi.org/documentation/configuration/security.md
+It is recommended to protect access to the root account with a password.
+See: https://www.raspberrypi.com/documentation/computers/configuration.html#secure-your-raspberry-pi

 To do that, still allowing the user `pi` to remount the partition of the application and start/stop the service, replace the content of `/etc/sudoers.d/010_pi-nopasswd` by: